ArielYogev/coding-online-application/README.md

 - 🎨 **Syntax highlighting**: Easy-to-read and professional coding environment.
 - 👨‍🏫 **Mentor-student roles**: Dynamic role assignment for better collaboration.
 - 😄 **Fun learning experience**: Big smiley face when the correct solution is achieved.

--
+*I tried to solve slow data upload issue with caching.

-**I tried implementing a caching mechanism to improve data upload speed, but it did not fully resolve the problem.
-Continuing to investigate the cause of the delay and exploring other optimization techniques.
+I added caching to try and make the data upload faster, but it didn’t fully fix the problem.
+I’m still looking into what’s causing the delay and exploring other ways to make it faster.